How to Become an Airline Pilot

 If you want more details read about a day in the life of an international airline pilot.

-While the life of an airline pilot will mean a significant amount of time away from home, you can still expect to get a reasonable amount of downtime each month.
+While the life of a commercial airline pilot will mean a significant amount of time away from home, you can still expect to get a reasonable amount of downtime each month.

 When you reach a senior position with your company, you can expect plenty of flexibility with your schedule.
 However, as a brand new pilot, you’ll have to put in the hours to progress up the ranks.
 And you can expect to have to work some weekends and public holidays.